mode80/mode80.github.io/7-langs-in-12-months.md

 Holy wow.
 Where are my lists?
 Why must I pass length as a parameter to every single function?
 Pointers are arrays?
 Semicolons everywhere.
 Does no one make use of other people's code for anything?

-My professional programming career of decades past had consisted of slinging GUI buttons on a form designer with with some database code sprinkled in.
+My professional programming career of decades past had consisted of slinging GUI buttons on a form designer with some database code sprinkled in.
 Back then, C was for the neckbeards in my department who hacked on printer drivers for fun.
 C was too close to the metal and too far from the user for my taste.
 C definitely wasn't something I was going to enjoy.

 But while re-making Yahtzeebot in C, it kinda grew on me?
 It's so fundamental and pure.
 There are only 32 keywords.
 You're intimately aware at every step that everything is just bytes of data somewhere in memory.
 How to interpret that is up to you.
 And you must.
 It's utterly painful to do "simple things", but I learned to appreciate all the sugar in other languages.